 What Amounts to Bad Faith in Handling Health Insurance Claims?

 There is no limit to the number and type of actions that a health insurer can take that may amount to bad faith.
 The key is whether the insurer is acting legitimately—in good faith—or is simply abusing its superior position to minimize the amount of money it pays out on the claim.
-One common example of health insurance bad faith is the insurer using your dire need to coerce you into accepting less money than is actually due under the policy.
+One common example of insurance bad faith is the insurer using your dire need to coerce you into accepting less money than is actually due under the policy.

 Another is to terminate disability benefits based on a determination that you are suddenly able to work again, despite there being no real evidence that you have suddenly become employable.
 From an insurer’s perspective, if you don’t object when it terminates your benefits, the insurer comes out ahead.